Study In Finland - International Students

 • Private accommodation – House and flat rentals

 Most universities in Finland will be able to provide halls of residence accommodation for international students.
 You’ll share kitchen facilities, study areas and a common room with other students, while sleeping in a single, twin or triple room.

 Private accommodation is usually arranged through student housing foundations, who can help you find shared apartments or even your own flat.
 This is perfect for students who are travelling with families.

-Finland is generally considered to be a safe country for students.
-Finland is also a welcoming country, used to seeing tourists.
+Finland is generally considered to be a safe country for students – capital city Helsinki is one of the safest in Europe.
+Finland is also an extremely welcoming country, used to seeing tourists.

 Students should always take care to protect their own personal safety in order to avoid becoming victims of crime.
 They can do this by:

 • Avoiding carrying around large amounts of money